cloudmesh-community/hid-sp18-705/project-report/report.md

 gutenberg-work.json
 ```

-The file `ocm05084045.xml` represents the original MARC-format record,
+The file `ocm05084045.xml` represents the original MARC-format record
+from the Indiana University Library catalog, encoded as XML
-encoded as XML.
-The file `gutenberg-iul-item.rdf` provides an example of
+[@indianauniversitylibrary-18-iucat].
+The file `gutenberg-iul-item.rdf`
-a partial conversion of the original MARC record to the BIBFRAME model
+provides an example of a partial conversion of the original MARC record to
-using the RDF/XML serialization [@morgan-13-rdf].
-The remaining files
+the BIBFRAME model using the RDF/XML serialization [@morgan-13-rdf].
+The
-represent the data used to create assets for storage in BigchainDB and
+remaining files represent the data used to create assets for storage in
-are encoded in BIBFRAME using the JSON-LD serialization of
+BigchainDB and are encoded in BIBFRAME using the JSON-LD serialization of
 RDF [@morgan-13-rdf].
 Several preprocessing steps of data conversion and
 cleanup were necessary.
-The original MARC/XML catalog record was
+The original MARC/XML catalog record was converted
-converted to BIBFRAME RDF/XML using a suite of XSLT stylesheets provided
+to BIBFRAME RDF/XML using a suite of XSLT stylesheets provided by the
-by the Library of Congress [@github-lcnetdev-marc2bibframe2].
-The
+Library of Congress [@github-lcnetdev-marc2bibframe2].
+The RDF/XML documents
-RDF/XML documents were then converted to JSON-LD using the Python RDFLib
+were then converted to JSON-LD using the Python RDFLib library (see the
-library (see the `convert_rdf.py` script in the `project-code` directory
+`convert_rdf.py` script in the `project-code` directory for a brief
-for a brief example).
-The JSON-LD produced by RDFLib was then broken
+example).
+The JSON-LD produced by RDFLib was then broken into separate files
-into separate files to allow for the creation of individual assets in
+to allow for the creation of individual assets in BigchainDB.
-BigchainDB.

 The JSON-LD output produced by RDFLib was further modified to support
 the inclusion of named graphs, a feature of RDF 1.1 that makes it